SKaplanOfficial/Raycast-Pins/assets/placeholders_guide.md

 ### Why would I use placeholders?

 Placeholders allow pins to be more dynamic and context-aware.
-In sense, you can use placeholders to pin common *workflows* rather than static items.
+You can use placeholders to pin common *workflows* rather than static items.
 For example, you can create a pin that saves the current webpage to a specific folder in Finder, or a pin that uploads selected text to GitHub Gist.

 ------------------------